socotecio/django-socio-grpc/docs/settings.rst

 Middlewares are processed in the order they are defined.
 Each middleware should adhere to the gRPC middleware structure, having methods to process requests and responses.
 More details about :ref:`middlewares<middleware>`.

-The difference with interceptor is that interceptor occur at grpc request level and middleware after grpc request have been transformed into django compatible ones.
+The difference with a gRPC Interceptor is that the middlewares occur at the Django level, meaning the request has already been wrapped into a Django-like request.
+Interceptors handle pure gRPC calls.

 For instance, you could have a generic logging middleware that logs every gRPC request and a middleware to handle connection issues: